mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 We assign the matrix to the first list entry \code{factors[[1]]}, which contains pairwise interactions.
-The second list entry \code{factors[[2]]} contains a $s \times 3$ matrix of $s$ 3-way interactions, the third entry contains a $u \times 4$ matrix of $u$ 3-way interactions, etc..
-Since we only specify pairwise interactions in this example, we only specify the first entry.
-A description and examples of how to specify higher order interactions are given in the helpfile \code{?mgmsampler}.
-In a second step we specify the parameters of the interactions:
+The second list entry \code{factors[[2]]} contains a $q \times 3$ matrix of $q$ 3-way interactions, the third entry contains a $w \times 4$ matrix of $w$ 3-way interactions, etc. Since we only specify pairwise interactions in this example, we only use the first entry.
+A description and examples of how to specify higher order interactions are given in the help file \code{?mgmsampler}.
+In a second step, we specify the parameters of the three interactions: